GhostCappy/KirbySuperStarUltra/worlds/kssu/docs/en_Kirby Super Star Ultra.md

 In the Milky Way Wishes goal, the player must unlock the "Milky Way Wishes" game, and met a certain condition to unlock Galactic Nova, and defeat Marx.

+In Main Game Completion goal, the player will clear a certain % of specified games.

+In The Arena goal, the player must unlocked "The Arena", and achieve victory.

+In Revenge of the King goal, the player must unlock the game "Revenge of the King", and defeated Masked Dedede.

+In Meta Knightmare Ultra goal, the player must unlock "Meta Knightmare Ultra" and defeat Galacta Knight.

+In Marx Soul goal, the player must unlock the TRUE arena by beating all main-games, and defeating Marx Soul.
 ## What is considered a location check?

 - Each stage in Spring Breeze